Answer-Layer / Support-Workflow Test

 WooCommerce and ecommerce

-Tidio has stronger official WooCommerce product-recommendation evidence.
-FastBots can still answer public product and policy questions from trained content, but do not treat it as live WooCommerce backend automation.
+Tidio has stronger official WooCommerce product-recommendation docs.
+FastBots can still answer public product and policy questions from trained content, but that is not live WooCommerce backend automation.

 Handoff and actions